t-taniai/FSF_CVPR2017_Demo/readme.txt

                  B = 1 if a pixel has a valid flow and 0 if invalid

 For other scenes (when "-saveAsKittiFormat 1"), the scaling factor of disparity is changed from 256 to 64.
+Example MATLAB scripts are included in the results data mentioned below.

 --------
 Data    :
 --------
 Please visit our project site (https://taniai.space/projects/cvpr17_fsf/) where you can find
-1) Results of our method as well as PRSM and OSF on Sintel dataset
+1) Results of our method on Sintel and KITTI dataset, as well as results of PRSM and OSF on Sintel.
+   Visualization videos of Sintel results by our method, PRSM, and OSF are also included in the archive.
+   The archive file also contains MATLAB scripts of our data format and notes on Sintel evaluations.
-2) Ground truth binary motion segmentation mask of Sintel dataset.
+2) Ground truth motion segmentation masks of Sintel dataset (our creation).

 Note that "cave_2" and "sleeping_1" in Sintel are excluded from evaluations because camera parameters K are not constant (due to zooming) in those scenes.